v4iv/theleakycauldronblog/src/pages/blog/is-msg-bad-for-you.md

 As [no association](https://en.wikipedia.org/wiki/Glutamate_flavoring#cite_note-freeman-20) between MSG consumption and [the claimed symptoms](https://doi.org/10.1016%2F0041-008X%2871%2990129-3) have been successfully demonstrated under [rigorous testing conditions](https://doi.org/10.1016%2F0278-6915%2893%2990012-N), the general scientific consensus on MSG is that it’s safe to eat.

-# Redefine CSR Campaign
+# Redefine CRS Campaign

-While researching for this article I came across a recent campaign - [\#RedefineCSR](https://www.whyusemsg.com/chinese-restaurant-syndrome/) by Ajinomoto Co.
+While researching for this article I came across a recent campaign - [\#RedefineCRS](https://www.whyusemsg.com/chinese-restaurant-syndrome/) by Ajinomoto Co.
 Inc. This campaign aimed to redefine the entry for Chinese Restaurant Syndrome in Merriam-Webster dictionary, on the grounds of it being dated and somewhat offensive.
 While I didn’t find the origin of the bias towards MSG had any racial roots, I can certainly see how it can be offensive.
-Though I assure you this isn’t a sponsored article, nor was it written for the [\#RedefineCSR](https://www.whyusemsg.com/chinese-restaurant-syndrome/) campaign.
+Though I assure you this isn’t a sponsored article, nor was it written for the [\#RedefineCRS](https://www.whyusemsg.com/chinese-restaurant-syndrome/) campaign.